The Peak Performing Professor: A Practical Guide to Productivity and HappinessPart I: Powering and Aligning Your Activities

 You will learn how to PACE yourself with these practices:

-- Energize and motivate themselves with a Pyramid of Power, a vision about having meaning and purpose in their careers and lives.
+- Power and motivate yourself with a vision of meaning and purpose in your career and life.

-- Anchor time and tasks to their Pyramid producing high impact results with high job satisfaction.
+- Align time and tasks to your Power producing high impact results with high job satisfaction.

 - Connect with those at home and at work for mutual support.

 - Energize yourself through wellness and well-being practices for better work-life balance, a long productive career, and a long satisfying life.

 The benefits of applying the PACE practices will allow you to:

 - Create a life management system that aligns your strengths, time, and energy with your personal priorities and your diverse faculty responsibilities.

 - Discern what activities and opportunities will move your vision forward so that you can say strong "yes's" and graceful "no’s" to the competing priorities of the college professor.